Are Mercury Containing Amalgam Fillings Safe?

 Not all dentists offer zirconia fillings, so it’s important to ask if the dental office you’re considering has them.

-Using Insurance for Metal Filling Removal and Zirconia Fillings
+Does Insurance Pay for Amalgam Filling Removal

 Some dental insurance companies cover replacement of silver fillings, but only if the silver filling is defective, with a crack or a cavity under it.
 Many dental insurance policies do not cover metal filling removal due to the FDA stating they are not a threat to people’s health.
 The expense of removing the fillings may be worth it to you especially if you’re concerned about the effects of them on your health.
 Porcelain fillings are also not usually covered by dental insurance because of the option of less expensive metal ones.
 Some insurances will cover a portion of porcelain fillings up to the cost they would pay for the metal ones, and the rest of the cost is the responsibility of the patient.